 Step-1: The employer applies for a work permit at the immigration office in their respective Italian province.
 However, you will have to provide your employer with certain documents for the application.
 These include:

 - Proof of your accommodation in Italy

-- Proof that you have sufficient funds to return to your home country
+- Evidence that you have sufficient funds to return to your home country

 - All information concerning your employment status in Italy

-You can apply for the work visa at any of the visa application center or Italian embassy in your country.
+You can apply for a work visa at any visa application center or Italian embassy in your country.
 The documents you will have to provide with your application include: